Featured Landmarks in Downtown Corning

 Celebrating the dynamic heritage of the Crystal City, this sculpture rests on the eastern end of Market Street.
-Designed by George Greenamyer in 1996, the coloring book-style metal sculpture tells the history of Corning with five elements: a Fallbrook Coal Company switching engine, the cigar hand-manufacturing industry, Amory Houghton and the original Corning Glass Works building, the General Sullivan canal boat, and the NYS Armory building know as the Castle.
+Designed by George Greenamyer in 1996, the coloring book-style metal sculpture tells the history of Corning with five elements: a Fallbrook Coal Company switching engine, the cigar hand-manufacturing industry, Amory Houghton and the original Corning Glass Works building, the General Sullivan canal boat, and the NYS Armory building known as the Castle.

 Little Joe Tower

 Built in 1912, this tower was originally used to manufacture thermometer tubing.
-The tubes were produced by using the "vertical draw" process, where skilled technicians and glassworkers formed molten glass batches, and then stretched them to the top of the Little Joe Tower using a cable system.
+The tubes were produced by using the "vertical draw" process, where skilled technicians and glassworkers formed molten glass batches and then stretched them to the top of the Little Joe Tower using a cable system.
 This created a long, continuous tube of hot glass.
 After cooling, the tubes were cut to desired lengths for thermometers.
 Today, it stands as a historical landmark in Corning's skyline and a prominent icon throughout the city.
 Watch a short historical documentary - Corning Little Joe Tube Tower.

 Centerway Clock Tower